TOKYO

 Run wild in the happiest place on earth!
 Spend the day out at Tokyo Disneyland watching the parade, eating Disney-themed snacks, and bracing yourself for a thrill on exciting rides.
 A great day out for families, friends, couples or anyone who wants to unleash their inner kid.

 There are endless things to do in Tokyo, whether you’re on a budget or just passing through for a few days.
 For any Tokyo bucket list, you should make sure you get a good mix of cultural experiences and foodie activities into your itinerary.
-But if you only have a three days, check out our ultimate Tokyo 3-day itinerary!
+But if you only have three days, check out our ultimate Tokyo 3-day itinerary!

 Browse Japanese food experiences or subscribe to our YouTube channel for more things to do in Tokyo and beyond!